 This is also why many single-deck blackjack games come with lower payouts on blackjack naturals.

 However, casinos don’t look favorably upon card counting.
 Within land-based casinos, players are regularly thrown out and banned if they’re even suspected of trying to count cards.
-They’re private businesses, so there’s no legal recourse for players blacklisted in this way.
+They’re private businesses, so there’s no legal recourse for players blocked in this way.

 Card counting in online live dealer settings is looked upon the same way.

 If you’re playing a single-deck live dealer game, it’s much easier to count cards.
-The problem is these games are practically non-existent, due to the presence of card counters.
+The problem is these games are practically non-existent due to the presence of card counters.
 The majority of games have at least six to eight decks.

 Card counting can be employed, to an extent, but it should be used as a guideline.

 Online casinos have done everything they can to prevent card counting during their live dealer games.

 First of all, if you want to count cards, you need to make sure the casino in question isn’t using a Continuous Shuffling Machine (CSM).
 A CSM essentially shuffles the whole shoe after every hand, so it’s impossible to count cards.